NeoHW/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The nurse input for patient index or event index is invalid.
+Nurse's input is invalid command format.

     * 3a1.
 PatientSync shows an error message.

       Use case ends.

+* 3b.
+Nurse's input contains invalid patient index or event index.

+    * 3b1.
+PatientSync shows an error message.

+      Use case ends.

-**Use case: UC06 - Add tag to a patient**
+**Use case: UC06 - Edit an event for a patient** **Preconditions: Event exists for the target patient**

 **MSS**

-1. Nurse requests to list patients
+1. Nurse requests to list patients.
-2. PatientSync shows a list of patients
+1. PatientSync shows a list of patients.
-3. Nurse requests to add a tag to a specific patient in the list
+1. Nurse requests to edit an event for a specific patient in the list.
-4. PatientSync add a tag to the patient
+1. PatientSync edits an event the patient and displays success message.

     Use case ends.